ThomasBig/SWTI/README.md

   std::cout << "SWTI Works!\n";
 }
 ```
-You have to use the `swti::xxx` notation before you use any of the swti functions or objects.
+You now need to use the `swti::` notation before any function or object.
-Now everything should work and if not please share your problem in [issues](https://github.com/ThomasBig/SWTI/issues).
+Now everything should work and if not please add your problem in [issues](https://github.com/ThomasBig/SWTI/issues).

 ## Contributing